Common hot water repairs and how we fix them.

-It’s usually only when you discover you’ve got no hot water, find you’re regularly running out or see water leaking from the tank that you realise your HWS needs fixing.
-If not rectified quickly it can become an emergency hot water repair situation because, let’s be frank, no-one enjoys cold showers!
+It’s usually only when you discover you’ve got no hot water or water is flooding from your water heater that you realise your HWS needs fixing.
+If not rectified quickly it can become an emergency hot water repair because no-one wants to endure cold showers.

 Common hot water repair problems